turing228/YourLib/README.md

  ## 👪 Contributors

 You are welcome!
-We have [roadmap of planned changes](#-roadmap) - just pick any task you want, implement it and make pull request!
-Or write issue to discuss problems and ideas.
+We have [roadmap of planned changes](#-roadmap) - just pick any task you want, implement it and make a pull request!
+Or write an issue to discuss problems and ideas.

 Current contributors list: